 - E. Install sealants using proven techniques that comply with the following and at the same time backings are installed: - 1.
 Place sealants so they directly contact and fully wet joint substrates. - 2.
 Completely fill recesses in each joint configuration. - 3.
 Produce uniform, cross-sectional shapes and depths relative to joint widths that allow optimum sealant movement capability. - F. Tooling of Nonsag Sealants: Immediately after sealant application and before skinning or curing begins, tool sealants according to requirements specified in subparagraphs below to form smooth, uniform beads of configuration indicated; to eliminate air pockets; and to ensure contact and adhesion of sealant with sides of joint. - 1.
 Remove excess sealant from surfaces adjacent to joints. - 2.
 Use tooling agents that are approved in writing by sealant manufacturer and that do not discolor sealants or adjacent surfaces. - 3.
 Provide concave joint profile in accordance with Figure 8A in ASTM C1193 unless otherwise indicated. - G. Clean off excess sealant or sealant smears adjacent to joints as the Work progresses by methods and with cleaning materials approved in writing by manufacturers of joint sealants and of products in which joints occur. - H. Protect joint sealants during and after curing period from contact with contaminating substances and from damage resulting from construction operations or other causes so sealants are without deterioration or damage at time of Substantial Completion.
-If, despite such protection, damage or deterioration occurs, cut out, remove, and repair damaged or deteriorated joint sealants immediately so installations with repaired areas are indistinguishable from original work.

-3.3 JOINT-SEALANT SCHEDULE

-- A. Exterior joints in vertical surfaces and horizontal nontraffic surfaces: - 1.
-Joint Sealant: Silicone, nonstaining, S, NS, 50, NT. - B. Interior joints in horizontal traffic surfaces: - 1.
-Joint Sealant: Urethane, S, P, 25, T, NT. - C. Interior joints in vertical surfaces and horizontal nontraffic surfaces: - 1.
-Joint Sealant: Urethane, S, NS, 25, NT. - D. Interior joints in vertical surfaces and horizontal nontraffic surfaces not subject to significant movement: - 1.
-Joint Sealant: Acrylic latex. - E. Mildew-resistant interior joints in vertical surfaces and horizontal nontraffic surfaces: - 1.
+If, despite such protection, damage or deterioration occurs, cut out, remove, and repair damaged or deteriorated joint sealants immediately so installations with repaired areas are indistinguishable from original work. - 3.3 JOINT-SEALANT SCHEDULE - A. Interior joints in horizontal traffic surfaces:1.
+Joint Sealant: Urethane, S, P, 25, T, NT. - B. Interior joints in vertical surfaces and horizontal nontraffic surfaces: - 1.
+Joint Sealant: Urethane, S, NS, 25, NT. - C. Interior joints in vertical surfaces and horizontal nontraffic surfaces not subject to significant movement: - 1.
+Joint Sealant: Acrylic latex. - D. Mildew-resistant interior joints in vertical surfaces and horizontal nontraffic surfaces: - 1.
 Joint Locations: - a.
 Joints between plumbing fixtures and adjoining walls, floors, and counters. - b.
+Tile control and expansion joints where indicated. - c.
 Other joints as indicated on Drawings. - 2.
-Joint Sealant: Silicone, mildew resistant, acid curing, S, NS, 25, NT. - F. Concealed mastics: - Joint Locations: - Aluminum thresholds. - b.
-Other joints as indicated on Drawings. - 2.
-Joint Sealant: Butyl-rubber based.
+Joint Sealant: Silicone, mildew resistant, acid curing, S, NS, 25, NT.

-SECTION 08 11 13 - HOLLOW METAL DOORS AND FRAMES
+SECTION 08 11 13 - HOLLOW METAL DOOR FRAMES

-- A. Section includes: - Interior standard steel doors and frames.
+A. Section includes:1.
+Interior standard steel door frames.

-- A. Product Data: For each type of product. - B. Shop Drawings: Include the following: - 1.
-Elevations of each door type. - 2.
-Details of doors, including vertical- and horizontal-edge details and metal thicknesses. - 3.
+- A. Product Data: For each type of product. - B. Shop Drawings: Include the following: 1.
 Frame details for each frame type, including dimensioned profiles and metal thicknesses. - C. Product Schedule: For hollow-metal doors and frames, prepared by or under the supervision of supplier, using same reference numbers for details and openings as those on Drawings.
 Coordinate with final door hardware schedule.